Innovation and collaboration in action

 Popcorn for education and conservation

 A great attraction of the Cob House is SPES’s organically-grown popcorn.
-The proceeds from our kernels – all donated – have raised over $100,000 in funds for our education and conservation projects.
+The proceeds from our kernels – all donated by Whole Foods Market – have raised over $200,000 in funds for our education and conservation projects.

-The Cob House is open each day during the summer; and you can find us by the miniature railway inside Klahowya Village.
-So come by and get yourself a bag of delicious pop corn, made with real butter.
+The Cob House is open each day during the summer; and you can find us by the Stanley Park Railway.
+So come by and get yourself a bag of delicious popcorn, served with real butter.